On George Cruikshank

 This article is based on a passage from Curiosités esthétiques: Salon 1845-1859 by Charles Baudelaire, published in Paris by Michel Lévy Frères, 1868.

 1. ^ Le fantastique is a genre which overlaps with horror and fantasy.
-It includes authors such as E. T. A. Hoffmann, E. A. Poe, and Mary Shelley.
+It was more precisely defined by critic Tzvetan Todorov (1939-2017) as distinguished by its deliberate ambiguity regarding the supernatural.
+Authors often associated with the genre include E. T. A. Hoffmann, E. A. Poe, and Mary Shelley.

 • Image source: The Internet Archive